 So, what difference does it make?

 A lot.
-For Freedom to Lead, it effects where we are focusing our efforts.
-We work with under-resourced leaders and churches in the Global South – partner missions.
+For Freedom to Lead International®, it effects where we are focusing our efforts.
+We work with local leaders and churches in the Global South – partner missions.
 But we are also seeking to work with those that are planting churches among the unreached people groups of the world – pioneer missions.
 How we look at missions and evangelism shapes how we spend our time and our money.
 It effects how we pray and what or who we pray for.

 All three are essential: evangelism, partner missions, and pioneer missions.
 As you consider how you or your church are seeking to be obedient to the Great Commission, I hope that you will be involved in all three areas and supporting those who are working in all three areas.